NayanDZ/Mobile/README.md

       - Identifying application process using adb shell: ``` adb shell ps | grep -i "App keyword" ```
       - Accessing the application using adb in order to identify loaded classes: ``` adb shell -p <process number> ```

-  - [Drozer](https://github.com/FSecureLABS/drozer): allows you to search for security vulnerabilities in apps and devices by assuming the role of an app and interacting with the Dalvik VM, other apps’ IPC endpoints and the underlying OS.